joshhills/exploded-dom-js/README.md

 # exploded-dom-js
- A light-weight JavaScript library that adds simple, interactive 3D layering effects to HTML elements based on the cursor position.
+ A light-weight JavaScript glibrary that adds simple, interactive 3D layering effects to HTML elements based on the cursor position.

 ## How to include?